 KT, also known as Korea Telecom, is a publicly owned company headquartered in South Korea.
-Founded in 1981, the company employs approximately 6,580 individuals and reported $20.2B in revenue as of 2025.
-The company operates primarily in telecoms, functioning as a South Korean telecommunications company and is recognized as the second-largest wireless carrier in South Korea.
+Founded in 1981, the company employs approximately 6,580 individuals and reported $19.4B in revenue as of 2024.
+Operating primarily in the telecoms sector, KT is the second-largest wireless carrier in South Korea.

 Founded